Gatsby SEO Component

 the "Scrape Again" button to fetch the latest version of the page.
 After clicking the debug button, you will most likely see a

-warning - "The following required properties are missing: fb:app_id
+warning - "The following required properties are missing: fb:app_id".
+Don't panic!
+The fb:app_id

 meta tag is not required and it doesn’t do anything nowadays anyway.